eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 !!! caution
     The type modification happens when the vehicle enters the calibrator edge regardless of the configuration calibraor position.

+### Type-dependent mapping

+If the traffic consists of multiple vehicle types (i.e. passenger cars and trucks) it may be desirable to either

+- modify only some of the observed types
+- perform a depedent mapping: carType -> carType2, truckType -> truckType2

+Both can be accomplished by using the `vTypes` attribute of the calibrator to make it apply to a subset of types only.
+For a dependent mapping, multiple calibrators (each with a different `vTypes` attribute) may be defined.
+However, if there are very many types this may be cumbersome to define.
+In this case it may be better to define a mapping between type distributions as described below.

 ### Mapping between vTypeDistributions
 A special behavior is activated if the following conditions are met:
 - the `type` in the flow element references a `vTypeDistribution`